Romania: Military

 The Romanian Armed Forces consist of land, air, and naval forces led by a Commander-in-chief under the supervision of the Ministry of National Defence, and by the president as the Supreme Commander during wartime.
-The Armed Forces consist of approximately 15,000 civilians and 75,000 military personnel—45,800 for land, 13,250 for air, 6,800 for naval forces, and 8,800 in other fields.
-Total defence spending in 2007 accounted for 2.05% of total national GDP, or approximately US$2.9 billion, with a total of $11 billion spent between 2006 and 2011 for modernization and acquisition of new equipment.
+The Armed Forces consist of approximately 55,000 reservists and 71,500 active military personnel—35,800 for land, 10,700 for air, 6,600 for naval forces, and 16,500 in other fields.
+Total defence spending in 2023 accounted for 2.44% of total national GDP, or approximately US$8.48 billion, with a total of $9 billion intended to be spent until 2026 for modernisation and acquisition of new equipment.
+Conscription stopped in 2007, when Romania switched to a volunteer army.

-The Air Force operates modernised Soviet MiG-21 Lancer fighters.
-The Air Force purchased seven new C-27J Spartan tactical airlifters, while the Naval Forces acquired two modernised Type 22 frigates from the British Royal Navy.
+The Air Force operates F-16AM/BM MLU fighters, C-27J Spartan and C-130 Hercules transport aircraft, as well as IAR 330 and IAR 316 helicopters.
+A procurement programme for F-35 fifth-generation fighters is also currently being carried out.
+The Naval Forces operate three frigates, of which two are Type 22 frigates acquired from the British Royal Navy, as well as four corvettes.
+The River Flotilla operates Mihail Kogălniceanu and Smârdan-class river monitors.

 Romania contributed troops to the international coalition in Afghanistan beginning in 2002, with a peak deployment of 1,600 troops in 2010 (which was the 4th largest contribution according to the US).
 Its combat mission in the country concluded in 2014.
 Romanian troops participated in the occupation of Iraq, reaching a peak of 730 soldiers before being slowly drawn down to 350 soldiers.
 Romania terminated its mission in Iraq and withdrew its last troops on 24 July 2009, among the last countries to do so.
 The frigate the Regele Ferdinand participated in the 2011 military intervention in Libya.

 In December 2011, the Romanian Senate unanimously adopted the draft law ratifying the Romania-United States agreement signed in September of the same year that would allow the establishment and operation of a US land-based ballistic missile defence system in Romania as part of NATO's efforts to build a continental missile shield.
+The Aegis Ashore missile system based at Deveslu became operational in 2016.

+In 2024, construction work started on expanding the Mihail Kogălniceanu Air Base (RoAF 57th Air Base).
+The air base is set to become the largest NATO base in Europe after the implementation of a project spanning 20 years.